jlegind/GBIF-downloads/README.md

 Two download patterns are supported: Searching by n taxonkeys, or searching by n taxonkeys and a polygon.

-The variables below definded in the module can be overwritten to use different facets.
+The variables below definded in the module can be modified to use different facets.

 ```
 geom = {'type': 'within', 'geometry': None}